GalMunGral/galmungral/README.md

 #### 2.2.2. physical robotics
 once students master control flow, pointers, and algorithmic thinking, the same programming model extends to physical robots using identical memory-mapped i/o.

-this is not a prescription, but an example to illustrate the principle that computation can be experienced before being written down as a program to be executed. to experience water is to stick our hand into a chilly stream and let it flow through our fingers -- not stare at a formula and chant: dihydrogen monoxide! i believe that once we break free from conflating experiencing computation with programming, the possibilities are limitless. the symbols, the syntax, the abstract constructs -- these remain our destination, the sheet music that crystallizes what we've composed. but first, we must learn to hear the sounds, and then to compose the music, so that we might have something worth preserving.
+this is not a prescription, but an example to illustrate the principle that computation can be experienced before being written down as a program to be executed. to experience water is to stick our hand into a chilly stream and let it flow through our fingers -- not stare at a formula and recite: dihydrogen monoxide! i believe that once we break free from conflating experiencing computation with programming, the possibilities are limitless. the symbols, the syntax, the abstract constructs -- these remain our destination, the sheet music that crystallizes what we've composed. but first, we must learn to hear the sounds, and then to compose the music, so that we might have something worth preserving.

 ## 3. the descent
 so why am i writing this? because this is not an ideal to contemplate.